 He noted that challenges will continue, but with the “requisite expertise and tools”, the Council will continue to fight for a brighter tomorrow, atomorrow where “we heal or rehabilitate” when prevention fails.

-“I take this opportunity to thank the OAS, who I am advised funded this training and for providing the financial and technical support that has ensured that we have qualified service providers, who will now offer drug prevention and treatment services in the Federation,” said Dr. Harris.
+“I take this opportunity to thank the OAS, who I am advised funded this training and for providing the financial and technical support that has ensured that we have qualified service providers, who will now offer drug prevention and treatment services in the Federation, like the ones seen in San Diego rehab facilities” said Dr. Harris.
 “We all know the harmful use of drugs is a serious problem that creates severe impacts on the health of users, on their families and the wider communities.”

 He thanked all who supported the fundraiser and noted that it is much appreciated as it will assist with providing the necessary resources to move programmes and services in the area of drug treatment and prevention.